CHIA-AN-YANG/Restaurant-List/readme.md

 ```
 To view sample data on app, please log in with the following account after seeding:

-- name: seedUser1,
+- name:      seedUser1
-- email: user1@example.com,
+- email:     user1@example.com
 - password:  12345678

-- name: seedUser2,
+- name:      seedUser2
-- email: user2@example.com,
+- email:     user2@example.com
 - password:  12345678

 ## Contributing
-Drop me an email if you have any suggestions for improvement!
-My email address is: chiaan.y.creativeworker@gmail.com.
+Drop me a line in email if you have any suggestions for improvement!
+My email address is: chiaan.y.creativeworker@gmail.com